 Unconventional Monetary Policy Had Large International Effects

 The Federal Reserve’s unconventional monetary policy announcements in 2008-2009 substantially reduced international long-term bond yields and the spot value of the dollar.
 These changes closely followed announcements and were very unlikely to have occurred by chance.
-A simple portfolio choice model explains the changes in expected U.S. and foreign excess bond yields very well.
+A simple portfolio choice model can produce quantitatively plausible changes in U.S. and foreign excess bond yields.
 The jump depreciations of the USD are fairly consistent with estimates of the impacts of previous equivalent monetary policy shocks.
 The policy announcements do not appear to have reduced yields by reducing expectations of real growth.
 Unconventional policy can reduce international long-term yields and the value of the dollar even at the zero bound.